Winterizing Winterizing — Do You Need to Cover Above Ground Pool? Complete Guide

 Winter Closing (Essential)

-Cover your pool when nighttime temperatures consistently drop below 65°F. This typically occurs between October and December, depending on your location.
+Close and cover your pool for winter as the swim season ends and temperatures begin trending toward freezing; the real driver is protecting against freeze damage (around 32°F), not a specific 65°F reading.
+This typically occurs between October and December, depending on your location.
 Before covering, balance your water chemistry:

 Daily Use Periods